All Electric Vehicles Are Increasing On Moloka'i...

 Ever wonder what my favorite restaurants are on Molokai?
 First I would have to say the Moloka'i Pizza Cafe, a little pricy, but good pizza.
 Located at 15 Kaunakalai Pl, Kaunakakai.

 The Cook House prime rib on Thursday nights, thick and prepared just right.
-We usually get it to go and take it home to eat, because it gets crowded in this small local restaurant.
 Located on Highway 470 and Uwao Street, in Kualapu'u.

-I also like the sandwiches they make at the Sundown Deli in Kaunakakai, especially the Club Sandwich.
+I also like the sandwiches they make at the Sundown Deli in Kaunakakai, especially the Club Sandwich, so "Ono"!